-When I was still in high school, I belonged to a youth association that allowed me to travel around Poland and other European places to particicpate in exchanges with young people from other countries.
-I made life long frendships and even now, 17 or so years later I still keep in touch with some of the people I met and watch their successes unfold.
+When I was still in high school, I belonged to a youth association that allowed me to travel around Poland and other European places to participate in exchanges with young people from other countries.
+I made life long friendships and even now, 17 or so years later I still keep in touch with some of the people I met and watch their successes unfold.
 This was a really precious time to me.
 It was the time when I got a serious travel bug and a motivation to learn other languages to be able to stay in touch with the people of different nationalities.
 One of the exchanges was happening in the beautiful Spanish island- Mallorca.
 It was like a dream.
 I still remember the happy song about Mallorca, which was increasing my curiosity.
 It appeared to me to be heaven, a place where sun never stops shining and where all the problems go away.
 I did not make it to go on that exchange, but I promised myself that one day I will.

 Many years later I took my mum on a trip to Mallorca.
 It was as beautiful as I imagined.
 Except that now I was able to plan the trip better, do a little bit of research and see all the highlights of the island during this one week.
 My mum loved Mallorca.
 Everything from the sun, warm sea to the charming little streets.
 Everything is pretty there, but I prepared for you 7 spots where you can take the nicest photos on your trip.

 If one of your mains aims when travelling abroad is the discovery and capture of true beauty in all its forms, then the breathtaking island of Mallorca is an excellent place to search for that perfect picture.
 From stunning landscapes to breathtaking architecture, the ancient and astonishing Balearic island will show you more and more as you slowly unfold its secrets.
-Low cost holiday provider Holiday Gems show share’s some of the best spots for getting great photos in Mallorca.

 I have prepared for you a little list of the best spots to take photos during your stay in Mallorca.
 I am sure though that wherever you go there, you will take hundreds snaps as this island is just incredible.